 Based on the tinyhabits technique developed by a mentor of mine, psychologist BJ Fogg, make your activity tiny so you can win.
 Winning is everything when building habits.

-Every time you fail to do your habit, you reinforce a pattern of a negative reinforcement.
+Every time you fail to do your habit, you reinforce a pattern of failing to do your behavior.
 If you already had resistance to it, you reinforce that resistance, and increase it.
 So the next time you try to do it, you have even more resistance to it.
 So when you create activities that are difficult to do, you’re actually harming yourself.

 To decrease the resistance make it incredibly easy and a sure win.
 Instead of doing 50 pushups five days a week, do One push up.
 (Anything more is purely extra credit!)
 Then the next week do two.